Archive for the 'Technology' Category

 During my first staff meeting, I invited the teachers to make a trailer for Opening Day 2012.
 The first in this series (many more to be released soon) was from our 5th grade team.
 Here is their spoof on how they were paired together this summer with only 2 weeks before school was to begin.

 During the second day of staff development, we simply ran out of time to do another trailer.
 So, we challenged ourselves.
-I met with my literacy coach, Celese Nolan, and we mapped out an idea for a “real/reel time” trailer.
 Our idea was to film the parents and students arriving for Opening Day, and then play it minutes later at the assembly.
 Since our “Red Carpet Welcome Back Theme” fit so well with the trailers, and we were able to get a real red carpet, we gave it a try.
 Here is what we were able to show the parents just minutes after “making” the trailer.
 Truly amazing!

 I plan to do a whole separate post about the Opening Day 2012, and to thank everyone who assisted with making it a reality.
 I would like to specially thank my music teacher, Leigh Simpson, who’s creativity and determination to make the red carpet a reality for our students!